Epicfox7/HTML-CSS-for-Web-students/README.md

-John Lopez
+John Lopez,
-Southwest Technology Collage
+Southwest Technology Collage,
-Version Control Management
+Version Control Management.

 This repository exist because when applying for jobs, it is common for an potential employer to ask for your GitHub username and treat your account as a portfolio.
 Since many employers will judge you based off of how you organize your repositories, let's add some documentation to your newest one to provide them with useful information.